 The letter to yourself.

-This technique involves you writing a letter that is addressed to your future self.
-In this letter you can fix all your wishes, hopes or goals that you have for your future life.
-Whether currently available or not.
-Spinning around is allowed!
-But you can also write down fears, concerns and current failures from which you want to learn in this letter for your future self.
-You are free to decide what content this letter should have.
-It is only important that you tell your future self what is currently very important to you.
+You have free rein over what this letter should contain.
+The important thing is that you tell your future self what is currently very important to you.
 There is no right or wrong.
-Everything you want to share at this moment counts.
-You can put the letter in an envelope after completion and keep it in a safe place.
-When the time is right, or the chosen time has come in the future, you can read this letter again and reflect.
+All that counts is what you want to communicate at this moment.
+Once you have finished the letter, you can put it in an envelope and keep it in a safe place.
+When the time is right, or the chosen point in the future has arrived, you can read through this letter again and reflect on it.

-Resilience describes the psychological resistance or ability to regenerate.
-Resilience is a valuable resource you can use to help you cope with grief.
-How high your personal resilience is depends on various factors, e.g. B. also what experiences you have already had with grief and loss experiences.
-There may have been losses and crises in the past that you have overcome and experienced that it is possible to find a way out of grief.
-The exciting thing is: no matter where you are, you can consciously train your resilience.
+How high your personal resilience is depends on various factors, such as what experiences you have already had with grief and loss.
+You may have already had losses and crises in the past that you have overcome and experienced that it is possible to find ways out of grief.
+The exciting thing is: no matter where you are right now, you can consciously train your resilience.

 What is good for me?